Enec0De/pydsadoc/Sphinx/README.rst

 PyDSADoc
 ========

-**PyDSADoc** is the Python project for implement of Data Structure and Algorithm.
+**PyDSADoc** is the Python project for the implementation of Data Structure and Algorithm.